Hitijahujessy/jaarverslagproject_v2/README.md

 ### How does it work?
 - Create an assistant by giving it a name, a simple instruction and, optionally, a document
-- Test your assistant in our testing environment
+- Test your assistant in our testing environment (coming soon...)
-- Put the chat on your website
+- Put the chat on your website (coming soon...)
 - Done!

 ### Why AIConvoKit?